COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: Proposed Method

-\textbf{TAQ-Gated Cross-Attention.} Not all detected objects are reliable, as false positives or low-quality detections may contaminate parent features.
-Inspired by the inter-frame self-correction strategy in Eq.~(\ref{eq:cycle}), we introduce Temporal Association Quality (TAQ) scores to measure detection reliability through temporal cycle consistency.
-For each object $i$, we compute its TAQ score $q_i \in [0, 1]$ by evaluating feature consistency between consecutive frames $t-1$ and $t$
+Not all detected objects are reliable, as false positives or low-quality detections may contaminate parent features.
+Inspired by the inter-frame self-correction strategy in Eq.~(\ref{eq:cycle}), we introduce Temporal association quality (TAQ) scores to measure detection reliability through the same forward-backward cycle consistency.
+For each object \(i\), we compute its TAQ score \(q_i \in [0,1]\) by evaluating feature consistency between consecutive frames \(t-1\) and \(t\)